xebialabs-community/xld-unix-file-plugin/README.md

 ## Preface

-This document describes the functionality provided by the Unix File Plugin.
+This document describes the functionality provided by the Unix File Plugin (Adds ability to set unix permissions).

 Refer to the [XL Deploy Deploy Manual](https://docs.xebialabs.com/xl-deploy/how-to/deploy-an-application.html) for background information on XL Deploy and deployment concepts.